mosra/flextgl/README.md

     > This loads the extensions using a framework-agnostic method with WGL
     > AGL or GLX.
 This is probably a sensible default for most people.

--   `glfw`
+-   `glfw3`, `glfw3-es`

-    > This uses GLFW 2's functions for loading and testing for OpenGL
+    > These use GLFW 3 functions for loading and testing for OpenGL extensions
-    > extensions.
-It will obviously only work with GLFW, but is well tested and
-    > the generated source code is very easy to understand.

--   `glfw3`

-    > This works like the `glfw` template, but uses GLFW 3 instead.
-In this
+    > either for desktop OpenGL or OpenGL ES.
+In these templates, the
-    > template, a pointer to the GLFWwindow has to be passed as a parameter of
+    > `flextInit()` function takes a pointer to `GLFWwindow`.
-    > `flextInit()`.

--   `glfw3-es`

-    > Used for generating OpenGL ES loading code.

 -   `lite`